MiroslavHustak/ML_DL_SQL_Educational_Code/OracleAndMsSqlServerEduCode/NeuralNetworks/DeepLearning/TorchSharp/LLM/GPT_4_like_LLM/ReadMe.md

 - groundwork for LR schedulers

 All of this still completely un-optimised.
 Still on the to-do list (quite a lot, hence the call for help):
-- flash Attention and kernel fusions (will probably have to be written in C++; I’d love to do it in Rust which I’m learning, but I’m not sure it’s realistic)
+- flash attention and kernel fusions (will probably have to be written in C++; I’d love to do it in Rust which I’m learning, but I’m not sure it’s realistic)
 - proper real-world tokenizer (right now there’s only code simulating simple tokenizer)
 - loading existing open-weight models
 - full data-pre-processing pipeline for fine-tuning